Aman8883/Dexter_health_task/README.md

   3. Staleness Protection: Added a check to only upsert if incoming last_updated is strictly newer than existing data, ensuring system idempotency.

   Tradeoffs you made
-  1. Strict Comparison: I used > for timestamps.
+  1. *Strict Comparison*: I used > for timestamps.
 Equal timestamps are skipped to reduce redundant database I/O, though it means no "refresh" for identical records.
-  2. Retry Caps: Capped retries at 3 attempts with a 1s maximum wait to prevent the sync process from hanging and to meet SLA windows.
+  2. *Retry Caps*: Capped retries at 3 attempts with a 1s maximum wait to prevent the sync process from hanging and to meet SLA windows.
-  3. In-memory tracking: Used a Python set for seen cursors.
+  3. *In-memory tracking*: Used a Python set for seen cursors.
 Efficient for current data volumes, but would require external state (Redis) for extremely large datasets.

   What you would improve with more time
-   1. Observability: Implement structured JSON logging (e.g., structlog) to make production debugging easier.
+   1. *Observability*: Implement structured JSON logging (e.g., structlog) to make production debugging easier.
-   2. Concurrency: Implement parallel page fetching to increase throughput for large datasets.
+   2. *Concurrency*: Implement parallel page fetching to increase throughput for large datasets.
-   3. Circuit Breaker: Add a circuit breaker to stop the sync early if the error rate exceeds a certain threshold.
+   3. *Circuit Breaker*: Add a circuit breaker to stop the sync early if the error rate exceeds a certain threshold.

   How you used AI tools and verified output
    1. Used AI to generate mapping boilerplate and brainstorm edge-case test scenarios.